Emergent complex quantum networks in continuous-variables non-Gaussian states: Emergent networks in complex Gaussian cluster states

 \subsection{Watts-Strogatz networks -- \\ More randomness for lower degree and clustering}

-As mentioned in the introduction to complex networks of Sec.~\ref{sec:compNet}, WS networks are highly tunable and versatile.
+As mentioned in the introduction to complex networks of Sec.~\ref{sec:compNet}, WS networks have a tuneable degree of randomness.
 In particular, in the limit of a vanishing rewiring probability we recover a completely regular network, whereas in the limit of high rewiring probability the network closely resembles an ER network.
 In our simulations, we start from a regular one-dimensional network with $100$ nodes, each of which is connected to $2k$ other nodes.
 This network can be represented by organizing the nodes in a circle, where every node is connected up to its $k^\mathrm{th}$ neighbor.
-Subsequently we rewire the connections with probability $p_{\mathrm{WS}}$.
-For various choices of $p_{\mathrm{WS}}$, we implemented $100$ of these WS networks as imprinted structures to apply $C_Z$ gates \footnote{The case where $p_{\mathrm{WS}} = 0.05$ forms an exception.
+Subsequently we rewire the connections with probability $p_{WS}$.
+For various choices of $p_{WS}$, we implemented $100$ of these WS networks as imprinted structures to apply $C_Z$ gates \footnote{The case where $p_{WS} = 0.05$ forms an exception.
 Here we consider $74$ realizations.}.
 As for the BA case we look at the statistics of degree and clustering.

-The bottom row of networks in Fig.~\ref{networks} shows a typical realization of a WS network with $k=5$ and $p_{\mathrm{WS}}=0.05$.
+The bottom row of networks in Fig.~\ref{networks} shows a typical realization of a WS network with $k=5$ and $p_{WS}=0.05$.
 The imprinted network is therefore reasonably close to a regular network in which each node has $2k=10$ connections.
-We observe that the emergent network before photon subtraction, with a weighted adjacency matrix $\mathbb{A}$, has a richer and more varied structure in its connections.
+We observe that the emergent network before photon subtraction, with a weighted adjacency matrix $\mathbb{A}$, has a richer structure in its connections.
 Nevertheless, we can still see a qualitative resemblance between the imprinted and the emergent network.